RajShivade/Image-Preprocessing-with-Machine-Learning/README.md

-# 🖼️ Image Preprocessing with Python
+# 🖼️ Image Preprocessing with Machine Learning:

 A beginner-friendly repository showcasing common **image preprocessing techniques** using Python.
 This project demonstrates how to clean, transform, and prepare images for **machine learning and computer vision tasks**.